sumanthratna/cpsc524-final-project/data/README.md

 # Datasets

+## Catalog

 Datasets are large so they are on gitignore list.
 Decompress the .gz files before use.

 NOTE: gplus_combined.txt.gz and soc-pokec-relationships.txt.gz are too large for GitHub, even compressed.
-Follow links below to download.
+Follow the links below to download.

 | Dataset | Vertices (V) | Edges (E) | Density (E/V²) |
 |---------|-------------|-----------|----------------|